 Ferguson was getting cast in movies, a path more and more fighters are taking to pad the latter parts of their careers.
 He was training with a top team in South Florida.
 Had his heart held up, there’s no telling where he would have landed next.
 If you buy into the idea that Kimbo was all hype, then he may have been among the greatest hype-men of our time, because he turned nothing into something with little more than his bare hands.

-Jonathan Escoffery's most recent honors include a Distinguished Story selection in Best American Short Stories 2018, a 2018 Glenna Luschei Prairie Schooner Award, and the 2016 Waasnode Fiction Prize.
-He has received fellowships and support from Aspen Words, the Somerville Arts Council, The Writers' Room of Boston, Kimbilio Fiction, the Anderson Center, and Bread Loaf Writers' Conference.
+Jonathan Escoffery’s writing has appeared in The Paris Review, AGNI, Pleiades, Salt Hill, The Caribbean Writer, Creative Nonfiction, and elsewhere.
+His most recent honors include a Distinguished Story citation in The Best American Short Stories, a Glenna Luschei Prairie Schooner Award, and Passages North’s Waasnode Fiction Prize.
+He has received fellowships and support from Aspen Words, the Helene Wurlitzer Foundation of New Mexico, the Somerville Arts Council, The Writers' Room of Boston, Kimbilio Fiction, the Anderson Center, and Bread Loaf Writers' Conference.
 Jonathan earned his MFA in Fiction from the University of Minnesota where he was a DOVE Fellow, a COSP Fellow, and the Fiction Editor at Dislocate magazine.
 He is currently the Writer-in-Residence at Wellspring House artist retreat in Ashfield, MA.
-He has taught Creative Writing at the University of Minnesota, UMass Boston, the Red Wing Youth Correctional Facility, and Roxbury Open Studios.
-Jonathan's writing has been selected to appear in The Paris Review, AGNI, Prairie Schooner, Pleiades, The Caribbean Writer, Passages North, Salt Hill Journal, Solstice Literary Magazine, Creative Nonfiction Magazine, and elsewhere.
-This fall he will begin as a doctoral candidate in the University of Southern California’s Creative Writing and Literature program as a Provost Fellow.
-For a full listing of his publications and projects, please visit Jonathan’s Author Page.See other articles by Jonathan Escoffery
+This fall, he will begin as a doctoral candidate in the University of Southern California’s Creative Writing and Literature program as a Provost Fellow.
+For a full listing of his publications and projects, please visit jonathanescoffery.comSee other articles by Jonathan Escoffery